State-wide tournament featuring a series of individual and team events for students grades 6-12

 - entry of ONE 15 member team into ONE regional competition

 - Invitational, State, and National affiliation fees for ONE team

 - one Rules Manual for your teams' division

 Teams MUST participate in a regional competition FIRST to qualify for State.

 Many Invitational competitions allow more than TWO teams to participate at their competition.
 This is at the discretion of the Invitational Director – check with them to see how many teams are allowed from each school.
 If a school wishes to have more than TWO teams compete at an invitational, they MUST register the additional teams and pay the discounted membership fee of $110 per additional team.
 This fee covers the necessary National, State and Invitational affiliation fees and one manual in their division.
 Each Invitational will have their own required entry fee for their competition – this fee is not included in the $110 affiliation fee.
-Click here to register as a Member Team ONLY.
+Click here to learn more about Invitational tournaments and member teams. —OR— Click here to register as a member team ONLY

 Winning teams from State advance to Nationals.
 Please see the Rules page for details.